5 expert tips to safely & effectively control rodents in dog kennels, and pet food storage areas

 Rats and mice have always been experts at getting what they want.
 Even modern pest management professionals need to use every trick in the book to outwit them!

-Controlling rodents in kennels, boarding facilities, hunting lodges, and pet food storage areas is a special problem.
-Dog food is the #1 attractant to hungry rodents.
-Second to that are dog stools (due to the high nutritional content).
-Finally, traditional rodent traps & poisons contain baits or attractants to lure rodents.
-These three things attract mice and rats, further perpetuating the problem.
+Controlling rodents in kennels, boarding facilities, hunting lodges, and pet food storage areas is a unique challenge.
+Dog food is the #1 attractant for hungry rodents.
+Dog stools are also attractive to rodents due to the high nutritional content.
+Finally, traditional rodent traps & poisons use baits to attract rodents.
+These three things attract mice and rats, intensifying the problem.

 For the kennel owner, several musts include: Raising a healthy dog, keeping a clean kennel, commitment to a safe environment for workers and pets, and having a great reputation that speaks for itself.
 Fresh Cab can help on all counts.

 Damage from rats and mice adds up to over $1 billion in losses annually.
 The demand for methods to control rodents effectively in “green” ways can challenge or frustrate dog kennel owners.
 Rodents are nearly unstoppable.
 Mice can survive and reproduce in temperatures as low as 24 degrees if they have adequate food and nesting space.
 In one year, one mouse produces up to 18,000 droppings, and a mouse couple can create as many as 15,000 offspring.
 Rats have been known to eat up to 2.7 ounces of dog food in a day—that’s 61 pounds of food per rat each year!
 Add to this, an accidental poisoning of a champion dog you have raised or trained.

 To control rodents in an eco-friendly way, dog kennel owners need a reliable rodent control product.
 Fresh Cab is the first and only EPA-registered, indoor-use, botanical rodent repellent.
 Knowing the five structural areas most vulnerable to rodents, and understanding how to use Fresh Cab, can help dog kennel owners win the rodent battle in even the hardest-to-control situations.

 To control rodents in dog kennels, pay special attention to these five areas: